enqueuezero/site/algorithms/murmur-hash.md

 ## Chi-squared Test

 MurmurHash passed the [Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test) for all keysets and bucket sizes in used.
-It demonstrates that Murmurhash has good distribution.
+It demonstrates that Murmurhash distributes keys evenly.

 ## Avalanche effect

-In cryptography, the avalanche effect is about how the outcome of the hashing function being impacted by the slightly changed input, for example,  half the output bits flip.
+In cryptography, the avalanche effect is about how the outcome of the hashing function is impacted by the slightly changed input, for example,  half the output bits flip.

 MurmurHash has a good avalanche behavior with max bias 0.5%.

 ## Collision resistance

-A hash function is collision resistant if it is hard to find two inputs that hash to the same output.
+A hash function is a collision resistant if it is hard to find two inputs that hash to the same output.

 MurmurHash has good collision resistance.
-No collisions possible for 4-byte keys, no small (1- to 7-bit) differentials.
+No collisions are possible for 4-byte keys, no small (1- to 7-bit) differentials.

 ## Performance